flub78/crud8/doc/tests.md

   * We use them for models and controllers
   * coverage is measured in covered line of code
   * white box testing
+  * they refresh the database before execution

 * Feature tests
   * they check the capacity of several classes to implement a feature
   * grey box testing
+  * They may start execution with the restoration of a test database

 * End to End tests
   * mostly black box testing